ck4up(1) ck4up(1)

 <name> <type> <url> [<regexp>]

-optionally extended regular expression.
-Don't use spaces in regexps,
+extended regular expression.
+Don't use spaces in regexps, but \s instead.

 Examples: